A Stock You Should Be Looking At: U.S. Silica Holdings Inc. (NYSE:SLCA) - The Dwinnex

 Earnings Estimates

-The company has 3 analysts who recommend its stock at the moment.
-On average, analysts expect EPS of $0.5 for the current quarter, with a high estimate of $0.53 and a low estimate of $0.46, while EPS last year was -$0.02.
-The consensus estimate for the next quarter is $0.57, with high estimates of $0.62 and low estimates of $0.55.
+Its stock is currently analyzed by 3 different market analysts.
+On average, analysts expect EPS of $0.6 for the current quarter, with a high estimate of $0.64 and a low estimate of $0.55, while EPS last year was $0.32.
+The consensus estimate for the next quarter is $0.56, with high estimates of $0.61 and low estimates of $0.51.

 Revenue Estimates

-According to 2 analysts, the current quarter’s revenue is expected to be $428.1M.
-It ranges from a high estimate of $432.2M to a low estimate of $424M.
-As of the current estimate, U.S. Silica Holdings Inc.’s year-ago sales were $304.89M, an estimated increase of 40.40% from the year-ago figure.
-For the next quarter, 2 analysts are estimating revenue of $439.85M, an increase of 13.20% less than the figure of $40.40% in the same quarter last year.
-There is a high estimate of $451M for the next quarter, whereas the lowest estimate is $428.7M.
+2 analysts predict $445.8M in revenue for the current quarter.
+It ranges from a high estimate of $454M to a low estimate of $437.6M.
+As of the current estimate, U.S. Silica Holdings Inc.’s year-ago sales were $388.51M, an estimated increase of 14.70% from the year-ago figure.
+For the next quarter, 2 analysts are estimating revenue of $441.6M, an increase of 9.80% less than the figure of $14.70% in the same quarter last year.
+There is a high estimate of $450M for the next quarter, whereas the lowest estimate is $433.2M.

 A total of 4 analysts have provided revenue estimates for SLCA’s current fiscal year.
-The highest revenue estimate was $1.79B, while the lowest revenue estimate was $1.71B, resulting in an average revenue estimate of $1.74B.
-In the same quarter a year ago, actual revenue was $1.53B, up 14.40% from the average estimate.
-Based on 4 analysts’ estimates, the company’s revenue will be $1.76B in the next fiscal year.
-The high estimate is $1.85B and the low estimate is $1.66B.
-The average revenue growth estimate for next year is up 0.70% from the average revenue estimate for this year.
+The highest revenue estimate was $1.79B, while the lowest revenue estimate was $442.2M, resulting in an average revenue estimate of $1.44B.
+In the same quarter a year ago, actual revenue was $1.53B, down -5.60% from the average estimate.
+Based on 4 analysts’ estimates, the company’s revenue will be $1.75B in the next fiscal year.
+The high estimate is $1.85B and the low estimate is $1.59B.
+The average revenue growth estimate for next year is up 21.70% from the average revenue estimate for this year.